seerier/Diffraction-Simulation/README.md

 ## About ##

-This is an effort on wave-optical light transport.
+This is my exploration of wave-optical light transport.
 In order to simulate the diffraction phenomenon, I took [A Free Space Diffraction BSDF](https://github.com/ssteinberg/fsdBSDFpaper) as a reference and rendered some beautiful images:)

 ## Compilation ##

 This implementation is built on the PBRT-v3 framework.
 Therefore, you can follow the [PBRT-v3 build instructions](https://github.com/mmp/pbrt-v3) to compile this project.

+## Images ##